chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 We're entering some highly fancy territory here.

 Values are just strings.
-So why not have values be CCL config itself??
+So why not just store CCL inside values??

 Indeed, nothing stops us from writing the following config: